Veki28/f1/README.md

 ---
 ## User Stories

-Below are all user stories can be found in GitHub Projects board, which was used to add/edit and track progress completion
+Below are some of the user stories can be found in GitHub Projects board, which was used to add/edit and track progress completion

 ### User not logged-in:
 | I want to | acceptance criteria |